AdaCore/learn/intro_to_ada.rst

   counter is incremented.

-    - As long as task ``T`` is performing the :ada:`do ... end` block, the main application will wait for the block to finish.
+    - As long as task ``T`` is performing the :ada:`do ... end` block, the main task will wait for the block to finish.

-- In addition, the main application is calling the ``Start`` entry point multiple times in the loop from ``1 ..
+- In addition, the main task is calling the ``Start`` entry point multiple times in the loop from ``1 ..
 4``.

-    - Because task ``T`` uses an infinite loop, it will never finish, so that the task ``T`` and the main application will never synchronize at the end.
+    - Because task ``T`` uses an infinite loop, it will never finish, so that the task ``T`` and the main task will never synchronize at the end.
 Therefore, we need to interrupt the processing of task ``T``.
-One way       of achieving this is by aborting task ``T`` in the main application using the keyword :ada:`abort`
+One way       of achieving this is by aborting task ``T`` in the main task using the keyword :ada:`abort`

 Cycling tasks
 ~~~~~~~~~~~~~